 On a lighter note, it is spring and the prospect of summer always makes me want to get some new stuff.
 So, I recently did some digging through the websites of some labels I like and found five pieces that do adhere to my shopping rules.

 1 – Esplar Low Leather Sneakers by Veja – The mission of Veja is to create a supply chain that respects both humans and the environment.
-So, this pair will probably replace my favourite Nikes that are already quite worn out.
+So, this pair will probably replace my favorite Nikes that are already quite worn out.

 2 – Viento Kaftan by Jungle Folk – Jungle Folk is a small sustainable label from Zurich that produces small collections of timeless and simple pieces.
-I already purchased this kaftan in a nice rusty colour last year, but I have to say that I really love the shade of blue of this year’s version.
-I wore it a lot on our road trip through Wisconsin last year and it turned out to be the perfect dress for travelling on warm summer days.
+I already purchased this kaftan in a nice rusty color last year, but I have to say that I really love the shade of blue of this year’s version.
+I wore it a lot on our road trip through Wisconsin last year and it turned out to be the perfect dress for traveling on warm summer days.

 3 – Amelia Jacket by American Apparel – RIP American Apparel.
 Our relationship was complicated.
 I never liked our CEO and you were the source of many of my bad buys.
-But, you also did supply me with many basics and a few of my favourite pieces.
+But, you also did supply me with many basics and a few of my favorite pieces.
 Like this bomber jacket.
 It’s so perfect that, I had to get it in black and in rosé.
 I wear both at least once a week, it’s true love.

 4 – 100% Human Shirt by Everlane – Everlane is truly a beacon when it comes to fair fashion.
 Their collections are smart and timeless and I have been coveting a lot of their pieces for years now.
 Like this shirt with its discreet “100% Human” print.
 So, when will they finally ship to Switzerland?